Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Head Harbour Lighthouse can be found at the Northern tip of the island.
 Not far from Head Harbour Wharf, one of the most active wharfs on the island, it has been warning fishermen off the rocks of the approaching island for generations.

-The waters surrounding the lighthouse are a common place to spots whales from the shore.
+The waters surrounding the lighthouse are a common place to spot whales from the shore.
 If you are unable to take a tour, this is an ideal way to glimpse one.
-Listen for the sound of a blow!
+Be sure to listen for the sound of a blow!

 Pro tip: Read the local tide tables and ensure you have lots of time to explore before the tide rises.
 Many visitors have been stranded on the island and required rescuing due to poor timing.